billbrod/spatial-frequency-preferences/README.md

 run them from somewhere else, but then you'll need to use the optional arguments to set the paths yourself.

+`transfer_to_BIDS.py` is a file used to get the data from the format it came off the scanner into the BIDS structure.
+As such, you will not need it.

 Project Organization
 ------------